-Sometimes, specific terms can act as cues that you can use to filter down the hits that your users get.
+Sometimes, specific terms can act as cues that you can use to filter search results.
+You can use positive, negative, or numerical filters:

 Positive filters